GRAINS-Wheat hits three-month low, soy sets two-week low before US crop report

 By Tom Polansek

-CHICAGO, Sept 8 (Reuters) - Chicago Board of Trade wheat futures fell to their lowest price in more than three months on Friday, while soybean futures dropped to a two-week low.
+CHICAGO, Sept 8 (Reuters) - Chicago Board of Trade wheat futures hit their lowest price in more than three months on Friday, while soybean futures rose from a two-week low as traders waited for updated U.S. crop data.

-Trading was choppy and subdued before the U.S. issues a monthly World Agricultural Supply and Demand Estimates (WASDE) report on Sept.
-12, analysts said.
+Trading was choppy and subdued before the U.S. issues its monthly World Agricultural Supply and Demand Estimates (WASDE) report on Sept.
+12.

 "It's just simple consolidation, basically ahead of next Tuesday's WASDE report," said Karl Setzer, brokerage research lead for Mid-Co Commodities.